 Is driving conversions your primary campaign goal?
 Target Cost Per Acquisition (CPA) bidding is the strategy for you.

-This strategy will focus on trying to convert users at a specific acquisition cost (CPA).
+This strategy will target CPA.
+This means that it aims to convert users at a specific acquisition cost.

 Here’s how it works: Google Ads will automatically set your bids on each campaign based on your CPA.

 Your cost per acquisition is the dollar amount you can afford to spend on obtaining one customer.

 Let's say you sell a product for $20.
 If you set your target CPA at $20, you won't be breaking even, let alone making a profit.